 If the returned Tx or Rx value is “Error”, the executable model indicating “Error” is unable to understand the messages according to the BCI_Protocol.
 The Tx and/or Rx AMI_GetWave will stop reading and/or modifying the BCI_ID files.
 The EDA tool may communicate a protocol error to the user and complete the simulation/analysis starting with this waveform.

-Example:

-(BCI_State (Usage InOut)(Type String)

-(List “Off” ”Training” “Converged” “Failed” “Error”))
+BCI_State must be present if BCI_Protocol is present.
+BCI_State must be absent if BCI_Protocol is absent.

 Other Notes: Training and co-optimization is done by Rx models using one or more Tx equalization exploration algorithms.
 The Rx model may have Model Specific parameters that allow the user to choose which exploration algorithm to use.

 During “Training”, the EDA tool may supply a “training” stimulus pattern defined by the user.
 While not required, the Back Channel Protocol will likely specify the pattern that should be used.

+Example:

+(BCI_State (Usage InOut)(Type String)

+(List “Off” ”Training” “Converged” “Failed” “Error”))

 Parameter: BCI_GetWave_Block_UI